Greetings from VP Lela Morgan ...

 The hackers want a piece of the 'PII'

 With summer on the way, now is not the time to drop your guard.
 The criminal element in the Internet is as active as it has even been and they are out to get the personally identifiable information, or PII, from you to use your information to spam your friends and contacts.
 PII refers to information that can be used to distinguish or trace an individual’s identity, such as name, Social Security number, biometric records, etc. alone or when combined with other personal identifying information that is linked or linkable to a specific individual, such as date of birth, mother’s maiden name, etc. When a phishing expedition results in a “breach” of PII, loss of such information may lead to identity theft or other fraudulent use of the information, resulting in substantial harm, embarrassment and inconvenience to individuals – possibly financially, as well.
 A “breach” is defined as loss of control, compromise, unauthorized acquisition, unauthorized access or any similar term referring to situations where people other than authorized users, and for an other-than-authorized purpose, have access or potential access to personally identifiable information, whether physical or electronic.
-Read more »
+Read more about PII »